1969 Dime Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1969 Rev Of 68 FS-901 Dime Value

 This variety occurred when mint workers paired a 1969-dated obverse die with a leftover 1968 reverse die during production.
-Each year, new dies were created with subtle changes to certain design elements, making it possible to identify which year’s reverse was used on any given coin.
+Each year, new dies were created with subtle differences in certain design elements — particularly in the flame atop the torch — making it possible to identify which year’s reverse was used on any given coin.

 An MS64 example sold for $340 on eBay in May 2019.
-This price reflects what collectors are willing to pay for well-preserved specimens of this variety.
+This price reflects what collectors are willing to pay for well-preserved specimens of this die pairing variety.

 1969 Rev of 68 FS-901 Dime Price/Grade Chart